 Easy Cheese Sauce

 The cheese sauce is extra delicious when it is flavoured with a little English style yellow mustard.
-You could also try adding some paprika instead.
+Or try adding some paprika instead.

 I use a balloon whisk initially until the mixture boils and then I change to a wooden spoon.
 Don’t heat up the temperature above medium high.
-Bring to the boil slowly and gently to prevent burning on the bottom.
-This also saves you from a horrible washing up job too, as getting burnt cheese sauce off is a job and a half!!
+Bring to the boil slowly and gently to prevent burning on the bottom not to mention saving you from a horrible washing up job too, as getting burnt cheese sauce off is a job and a half!!

 Quick tip here though for getting burnt stuff of a pan – a can of Coke poured in and left for a couple of hours will do the trick.
 Also bicarbonate of soda and vinegar can be effective.